JakubAndrysek/arduino-esp32/docs/en/contributing.rst

     # OR
     docs-embed ci-from-diagram --override

-There is also opposite command to generate diagram from ``ci.yml`` file:
+There is also an opposite command to generate diagram from ``ci.yml`` file:

 .. code-block:: bash

     docs-embed diagram-from-ci

-The documentation building tools is working only with `ci.yml` files, so `diagram.<target>.json` files are just for configuration using GUI tool.
+The documentation building tools is working only with `ci.yml` files, so `diagram.<target>.json` files are just for configuration using a GUI tool.

 Please keep in mind that the ``ci.yml`` does not store the chip and its position on the diagram, just the components and their connections (to save space).
 The chip is added automatically and positioned vertically in the center of the diagram (same as the default behavior of the `docs-embed init-diagram` command).